vetchium/spec/vetchium.md

 #### B. Content & Data Management
 - **Signup Domain Management**: Admins can manage the list of email domains that are permitted or denied for Hub User registration, ensuring only users with professional email addresses can join.
 - **Tags (VTags)**: Admins can create, read, update, and delete (CRUD) the skill tags used across the platform for job openings and user profiles.
-- **Federation**: A platform super admin can manage the list of trusted geographic regions for data sharing and federation.
+- **Region Management**: A platform super admin can manage the available geographic regions for data storage and define data residency policies.

 ---